influxdata/influxdb/README.md

 ## An Open-Source, Distributed, Time Series Database

-> InfluxDB v0.9.0 is now in the RC phase.
-If you're building a new project,
+> InfluxDB v0.9.0 is now in the alpha phase.
+Builds are currently tagged as RCs, but they're alpha stage at this point.
+We will update this document when the first stable RC is ready.
-> please build against `master` or the most current RC instead of using v0.8.8.

 InfluxDB is an open source **distributed time series database** with **no external dependencies**.
 It's useful for recording metrics,